The Bankrate promise

 When determining how to pay for dental work, it makes sense to see how you can lower or mitigate the cost before resorting to financing.

 Some dental offices may offer special rates depending on your circumstances, so inquire with your dental office as to whether they offer in-house financing for expensive procedures.
-These types of installment loans often come with no or low interest rates, which can save you a lot of money.
+These installment loans often come with no or low interest rates, which can save you a lot of money.

 Medical credit cards

-Another way you could save on interest is by applying for a medical credit card.
-Medical credit cards are used to cover medical and dental expenses, and in many cases, medical providers will even offer special financing terms, like 0% interest for a span of time.
+Another way to save on interest is by applying for a medical credit card.
+Medical credit cards cover medical and dental expenses, and in many cases, medical providers will even offer special financing terms, like 0 percent interest for some time.
 To learn more about medical credit cards, read information about covering medical expenses with credit cards.

 Many dental schools will offer dental care to the public at a reduced rate, but it can take a while to get in, as most of these schools have high demand for their dental work.
-Check to see if there’s a dental school near you that offers these services.
+Check to see if a dental school near you offers these services.

 Save for the procedure